Daniel-asd/esp32-telegram-relay/README.md

 ---

 All settings (users, schedule, UTC offset) are saved in SPIFFS (`data.json`).
 ESP32 will automatically re-sync NTP and apply changes after any update.

+---

+## 🎯 Usage Goals

+This project is designed for **remote relay control** via a Telegram bot and web interface.
+It can be used for various home automation tasks:

+- ✅ Remotely turn lights, ventilation, heating, and other devices on/off
+- ✅ Automate tasks on a daily schedule (e.g., turn something on every day at a specific time)
+- ✅ Create a "presence simulation" system — lights turn on/off while you're away
+- ✅ Control equipment in greenhouses, aquariums, etc.

+### 🌿 Main Goal: Automatic Plant Watering

+The project was originally built for **automated indoor plant watering**:
+- The ESP32 activates a water pump (via relay) every morning for 30 seconds at a set time
+- The time and schedule are configurable via the web interface
+- Manual watering is also possible via a Telegram command

+Optional upgrade: connect a soil moisture sensor — if the soil is too dry, watering starts automatically and a notification is sent to Telegram.